caroleolivier/caroleolivier.github.io/_posts/2018-08-12-accessibility-third-week-react.md

 #### The problem

-This is the h2 element I am interesting in:
+This is the h2 element I am interested in:

 ![Accessibility tree]({{ "/assets/blog/meterreading_h2.png" | absolute_url }}){:height="40%" width="40%"}